-A consultation paper ‘Standards for Expert Witnesses in the Family Courts in England and Wales’ has been published, jointly, today by the Family Justice Council and the Ministry of Justice.
+A consultation paper ‘Standards for Expert Witnesses in the Family Courts in England and Wales (external link, opens in a new tab)’ has been published, jointly, today by the Family Justice Council and the Ministry of Justice.

 The standards seek to set out clear expectations relating to the qualifications and expertise of those instructed to give evidence in family proceedings.